XVimProject/XVim2/README.md

 ## Bug reports
   Unfortunately XVim sometimes crashes Xcode.
 We are working on eliminating all the bugs, but it's really hard work.
-  It helps greatly when we have your bug reports, with the following information:
+  All bug reports are appreciated, and they are especially helpful when they include the following information:

-   * Crash information ( Xcode shows threads stack trace when crashes.
-Copy them. )
+   * **Crash information**.
+Xcode shows threads stack trace when it crashes.
+Please copy the stack trace and include it in your report.
-   * The operations you did to cause the crash ( series of key strokes or mouse clicks )
+   * **The operations you performed to cause the crash**, e.g. the series of key strokes or mouse clicks you performed.
-   * The text you were manipulating
+   * **The text you were manipulating**.
-   * Xcode version
+   * **Xcode version**.
-   * XVim version ( Version number of the revision you built )
+   * **XVim version**.
+The version number of the revision you built.

   When it is hard to solve a problem with information above, take debug log according to the following movie please.